Quantum dynamics of the avian compass

-As the dynamics of the radical pair are strongly overdamped, the Bloch vector will not precess about the z axis as in the original radical pair model.
-Rather, a Bloch vector in the equatorial plane will be frozen in place and evolve only due to decoherence.
+The dynamics of the overdamped radical pair model depart in an essential way from those of the Ritz model, or from a model in which dephasing is present but weak.
+Because the decay of the Bloch vector is overdamped, it does not precess about the z axis as in the original radical pair model.
+Rather, a vector in the equatorial plane is frozen in place and evolves only through decoherence.
 For an initially pure singlet state, $\rho(0)=\left( \right)$ in the $\Ket{\uparrow\downarrow}$,$\Ket{\downarrow\uparrow}$ basis, so that $\dot{\rho}=-1/2\left( \right)$, or $1/2\left( \right)$ in the $\Ket{s}$, $\Ket{t}$ basis.
 Loss of coherence thus manifests itself as a transfer of population from singlet to triplet at a rate which varies as $B^{2}\cos^{2}{\theta}$.
 Identical logic applies if the initial state is a triplet.
-A compass, then, requires only that the triplet reaction rate be sufficiently large to prevent backwards population transfer.
-Assuming such a rate, the ratio of triplet to singlet byproducts is
+As this rate of population transfer contains the necessary directional information, a chemical compass requires only that the state which is not originally populated (here, the triplet) have a reaction rate sufficiently large to prevent backwards population transfer.
+Population transfer due to $\Delta \Gamma$, which does not depend on the orientation of the molecule, decreases the sensitivity of the compass by decreasing contrast between orientations with a high rate of transfer and orientations with a slow rate.
+Assuming that the triplet reaction rate is sufficiently high to prevent backwards population transfer, the ratio of triplet to singlet byproducts is

 where $k_{s}$ is the singlet reaction rate.
-Consistent with behavioral experiments, the compass signal is sensitive to the alignment of magnetic field lines but not their polarity.
+Note that a simple consequence of this model is that the chemical compass is insensitive to the difference between positive and negative values of $B \cos{\theta}$ -- ie, it is insensitive to the difference between magnetic North and South.
+This is consistent with behavioral experiments, in which the inclination of field lines to the horizon, rather than their polarity, determines the preferred migratory direction.

-While the identity of the avian compass receptor remains unknown, a number of design considerations may be inferred from Eq. \ref{eq:Rts} and from the dephasing dynamics derived in the Supplementary Material .
+While the identity of the avian compass receptor remains unknown, a number of design considerations may be inferred from Eq. \ref{eq:Rts} and from the dephasing dynamics derived in the appendix.